VolcanicArts/vrcosc.com/docs/V2/SDK/client.md

 Returns a `bool` indicating whether VRChat is currently running and available.

-In most cases this will remain `true` for the lifetime of a module, but it can be useful for startup logic, reconnect handling, or modules that initialize before VRChat fully launches.
+In most cases this will remain `true` for the lifetime of a module (when the user as Auto-Start/Stop with VRChat enabled), but it can be useful for when modules initialize before VRChat fully launches.

 Example: